realprogrammersusevim/cli-tools/README.md

 - `thes` gets synonyms of the word from a thesaurus
 - `latest_commit` shows the subdirectories in a directory sorted by the date of the latest git commit
+- `gp-control` turns the GlobalProtect VPN on and off with launchctl on macOS.